jdkandersson/flake8-error-link/README.md

 ## Rules

+A few rules have been defined to allow for selective suppression:

 * `ELI001`: checks that any builtin exceptions that are raised with constant arguments include a link to more information.
 * `ELI002`: checks that any custom exceptions that are raised with constant arguments include a link to more information.
+* `ELI003`: checks that any exceptions that are raised with variable arguments include a constant argument with a link to more information.